HW-PlayersPatch/File_Share/ChangeLists/Full Change List.md

 #### Flagships
 * Weapon:
-    * Damage vs fighters 3.0->1.8
+    * Damage vs fighters 3.0->2.25
     * Damage vs resourcing 1.35->0.75
-    * Accuracy vs hw1 fighters 0.17->0.34

 #### Carriers
 * Build Speed Upgrade Cost 1500->2500
 * Cost 1900->2100
 * Weapon:
-    * Damage vs fighters 3.0->1.8
     * Damage vs resourcing 1.35->0.75
-    * Accuracy vs hw1 fighters 0.17->0.34

 #### Shipyards
 * Weapon:
-    * Damage vs fighters 3.0->1.8
+    * Damage vs fighters 3.0->1.0
     * Damage vs resourcing 1.35->0.75
-    * Accuracy vs hw1 fighters 0.17->0.34

 #### Destroyers
-* Destroyer Research:
-    * Cost 2000->1750
 * Armor 80k->90k (closer to hw2c when upgraded)

 #### Battlecruiser
 * Armor 170k->192k
+* Missile Launcher Weapon:
+    * Range 6000->5500 (All race cruiser ranges were reduced)
 * Trinity Cannon Weapon
-    * Range 5500->5050 (All cruiser ranges were reduced.
-However being on the nose of the ship, the trinity cannon now has 50 more effective range than all other cruiser weapons.
+    * Range 5500->5050 (Being on the nose of the ship, the trinity cannon now has 50 more effective range than all other cruiser weapons.
 With precise micro, vaygr can slightly out-range other cruisers and win.)
     * Damage vs capitalships 1.26->1.1 (with no micro, makes 1 hiigaran cruiser vs 1 vaygr cruiser consistently come out even like in hw2c.)
     * Firing arc 6->12 (so it doesn't have to line up so precisely with its targets)
-* Missile Launcher Weapon:
-    * Range 6000->5500

 #### Platforms
 * Armor Upgrade:
-    * Cost 1500->1400
+    * Cost 1500->1600
-    * Time 150->135
+    * Time 150->140

 #### Gun Platforms
 * Speed 100->125 (to match hw2c)
 * Weapon:
-    * Damage 40->60
     * Damage vs fighters 0.5->1.0 (A typo gave them less damage than intended)
     * Damage vs resourcing 0.7->0.4
     * Accuracy vs frigates/capitals/resourcing 0.4->0.8